This post may contain affiliate links. Please read our disclosure policy.

 A classic Cadillac Margarita is delicious, and feels just as fancy as the name sounds.
-It’s a simple cocktail that’s easy to make but will make you look and feel like a total pro.
+It’s a simple drink made with top shelf tequila and topped Grand Marnier liqueur for an easy to make cocktail that will make you look and feel like a total pro.

 Everyone knows that in the world of cocktails nothing beats a good Margarita.
-Unless of course you top it with some Grand Marnier and make it a Cadillac!
+Unless of course you top it with some Grand Marnier and make it a Cadillac Margarita!
 Looking for more delicious cocktails to try?
 How about Rum Punch or a Blue Lagoon Cocktail?

 Why is it called a Cadillac Margarita?